kysely-org/kysely/site/docs/recipes/relations.md

   person
 ```

 Simple right 😅.
 Yeah, not so much.
-But it does provide 100% control over the queries and a really good performance as long as you have indices for `pet.owner_id` and `person.mother_id`.
+But it does provide 100% control over the queries and a really good performance as long as you have indices (or indexes, we don't judge) for "pet.owner_id" and "person.mother_id".

 Fortunately we can improve and simplify this a lot using Kysely.
 First let's define a couple of helpers: